-The top four reasons we hear:
+The four reasons for not upgrading we hear most often:

-#1: “my site/theme will break”
+#1: “My site/theme will break”

-#2: “our core modifications will be gone”
+#2: “Our core modifications will be gone”

-#3: “plugin x that we use won’t work anymore”
+#3: “Plugin x that we use won’t work anymore”

 #4: “I don’t need any of the new functionality”